See cv_mparry_april2017 for additional information.

-I have advised, designed and developed learning resources and educational experiences for a range of organisations including NSW Department of Education and Training, NSW TAFE, Rotary, Australian Olympic Committee, ANZ bank, Australian Rugby Union, Casula Powerhouse, Australia Learning and Teaching Council (Office for Learning and Teaching), Metro Screen, Australian Council of the Deans of Science, Macquarie University, The Benevolent Society, University of Queensland, Flinders University, University of Notre Dame, New Horizons, Gosford City Council, Royal Australasian College of Physicians, The Australian Financial Markets Association (AFMA), National Broadband Network (NBN), Optus, Association of Children’s Welfare Agencies (ACWA) and Australian Broadcasting Corporation (ABC).
+I have advised, designed and developed learning resources and educational experiences for a range of organisations including NSW Department of Education and Training, NSW TAFE, Rotary, Australian Olympic Committee, ANZ bank, Australian Rugby Union, Casula Powerhouse, Australia Learning and Teaching Council (Office for Learning and Teaching), Metro Screen, Australian Council of the Deans of Science, Macquarie University, The Benevolent Society, University of Queensland, Flinders University, University of Notre Dame, New Horizons, Housing Industry Association (HIA), Gosford City Council, Royal Australasian College of Physicians, The Australian Financial Markets Association (AFMA), National Broadband Network (NBN), Optus, Association of Children’s Welfare Agencies (ACWA) and Australian Broadcasting Corporation (ABC).
 I was a judge for 2015 & 2016 ATOM Awards.
 Part of my career pathway is outlined in articles from Sydney Morning Herald and Mindfood magazine.
 This blog post summarises part of my career.

 I enjoy communicating with a purpose, working with subject matter experts and media specialists and using new technology, so developing educational resources is an ideal blend.
 In the future I’d like to further explore the potentials between art, science and learning.

 Parryville Media designs and develops learning, teaching and training resources for a range of educational institutions, community groups and corporate organisations.
 Mark Parry works collaboratively with teachers, lecturers, tutors, business managers and other stakeholders in the design and development process.
 With a focus on instructional design, the starting point is often an analysis of learning/project requirements and an audit of existing content/resources.
 We prefer an approach which combines conservative planning and process with fresh ideas and creative thinking.
 Depending on the project, this process might be very simple and straightforward – taking only a few minutes – or may be highly complex and take several months (especially with research-based collaborations).
 Parryville Media develops video and other learning resources, typically extending into additional areas of educational support and consultancy to achieve the project outcomes.
-We meet and solve a range of challenges including inaccurate/incomplete curriculum documents, confused/incomplete previous planning, lack of a tangible, achievable vision, identifying and minimising risks to project deliverables, creative communication of research findings and managing change.
-Once an instructional plan – or similar – is established and agreed to, managing client expectations, establishing tasks, job roles, schedules and workflows is central to our process.
-We have a background working across a range of media, with more recent work done using online video to communicate a core message or achieve a particular set of learning outcomes.
+We meet and solve a range of education, training and communication challenges including various learning outcomes, creative distribution/implementation of research findings and managing change.
+Mark has a background working across a range of media to communicate a core message or achieve a particular set of learning outcomes.
 The production process is simplified and summarised in the infographic below: